Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Waterproofing: Can the toothbrush run in shower conditions?
 Can it be submerged in a bucket of water for 30 seconds?

 Additionally, for the update on this guide, we used plaque disclosing tablets after the final brushing.
-These tablets have a dye that reveals any plaque buildup on teeth with a fantastic red or blue color.
+These tablets contain a dye that reveals any plaque buildup on teeth, displaying it in a fantastic red or blue color.
 Then, using a cheek retractor, we took pictures of the dyed teeth and evaluated the amount of plaque left after brushing.

 Oscillating toothbrushes vs. sonic brushes: Which type of electric toothbrush is better?